GewelsJI/SINet-V2/jittor/README.md

-# SINet-V2 with Jittor framework
+# 2021-TPAMI-Concealed Object Detection (SINetV2-Jittor Implementation)

 ## Introduction

-The repo provides inference code of SINet-V2 (TPAMI-2021) with Jittor deep-learning framework.
+The repo provides inference code of **SINet-V2 (TPAMI-2021)** with Jittor deep-learning framework.

+> **Jittor** is a high-performance deep learning framework based on JIT compiling and meta-operators.
+The whole framework and meta-operators are compiled just-in-time.
+A powerful op compiler and tuner are integrated into Jittor.
+It allowed us to generate high-performance code with specialized for your model.
+Jittor also contains a wealth of high-performance model libraries, including: image recognition, detection, segmentation, generation, differentiable rendering, geometric learning, reinforcement learning, etc. The front-end language is Python.
+Module Design and Dynamic Graph Execution is used in the front-end, which is the most popular design for deeplearning framework interface.
+The back-end is implemented by high performance language, such as CUDA,C++.

 ## Usage